 “Now that I look back, I realize that there was a lot of information that I had to take in.
 So, knowing that I was able to create something so massive and responsive is mind-blowing.
 All the lessons that I learned in those three months, they all fit together,” she said.
 “It even got me thinking, ‘What else can I do?’”

 While uncertainties do abound when reviewing financing options, it’s unfair to sell the ISA model short and even worse to misrepresent it.
 An ISA is anything but restrictive.
-In reality, it’s a powerful alternative for students who wish to attend coding bootcamps and other skill-specific schools, which are often ineligible for federal aid.
-Students who can’t afford to pay up front or take out higher-interest private loans can pay for their education via an ISA.
+In reality, while it still incurs debt, the ISA loan is a useful alternative for students who wish to attend coding bootcamps and other skill-specific schools, which are often ineligible for federal aid.
+Students who can’t afford to pay up front or take out higher-interest private loans can pay for their education via an ISA loan.

 “In retrospect, taking the ISA allowed me to focus on the course, instead of the cost.
 And especially during a pandemic, it was great not having to worry about paying for the course on top of other bills I had to take care of,” said Annie.
 “If it weren’t for that, I probably would’ve given up early in the program.”

 Annie’s payment starts in February of next year.
 While she admitted to wanting to keep her full paycheck, Annie doesn’t begrudge General Assembly for benefiting from her success.
 “They gave me a long grace period.
 I thought I was going to have to pay as soon as I got the job and hit the income threshold.”

 “So, I am thankful for the way they did it because it gives me a chance to be smart with my finances.
 Come payment time, I won’t be completely stressed about it.
 And honestly, the percentage they take from my income is really not that big.”